High-temperature series expansion of the dynamic Matsubara spin correlator: Heisenberg spin model

 \section{Heisenberg spin model}

 We consider a system of length-$S$ quantum spins with operators $S^\alpha_i$ where $\alpha = x,y,z$.
 The subscript $i=1,2,...,N$ refers to the site at position $\mathbf{r}_i$ of an arbitrary lattice $\mathcal{L}$.
 The spins interact via Heisenberg exchange characterized by a \emph{single} coupling constant $J$ along an arbitrary subset of all $N(N-1)/2$ site pairs which we call bonds $(ii^\prime)$.
-This includes the important case of symmetry-related nearest-neighbor interactions, but also all-to-all or spatially disordered (but equal) interactions.
+This includes the important case of symmetry-related nearest-neighbor interactions, but also all-to-all or spatially disordered (but equal) interactions like in a lattice with vacancies.
 The Hamiltonian reads

 where $i<i^\prime$ (no on-site terms).
 The spin ladder operators are $S_i^{\pm}=\left( S_i^{x}\pm iS_i^{y} \right) /\sqrt{2}$.
 We further assume the absence of external magnetic fields or spontaneously broken symmetries (time-reversal and spin-rotation).
 None of these assumptions or the restriction to the model in Eq.~\eqref{eq:H} are fundamental for Dyn-HTE and can be relaxed in future extensions in parallel to the developments in the history of conventional HTE \cite{oitmaaSeriesExpansion2006}.